 Municipal Bond Rate.
-3.93% and 3.65% based on the 20-year municipal bond rate for the Bond Buyer 20-Bond GO Index as of June 30, 2024 and June 30, 2023, respectively.
+3.93% based on the 20-year municipal bond rate for the Bond Buyer 20-Bond GO Index as of June 30, 2024

-Discount rate.
-The discount rates used to measure the Total OPEB Liability were 5.58% as of June 30, 2024 and 5.23% as of June 30, 2023.
+.Discount rate.
+The discount rates used to measure the Total OPEB Liability were 5.58% as of June 30, 2024.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the actuarially determined contribution rates for the \$450/\$550 HIB Subsidy excluding the implicit subsidy that will continue to be paid on a pay-as-you go basis.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
 Only the implicit subsidies for current members were included as employer contributions since the employer is funding the implicit subsidy on a pay-as-you go basis1.
 Based on those assumptions, the OPEB Plan's assets were projected to be sufficient to make projected future benefit payments for current plan members through June 30, 2051.
 Payments after that date would be funded by employer assets.
 Therefore, the long-term expected rate of return on OPEB Plan investments (6.75%) was applied to periods of projected benefit payments through June 30, 2051, and the 20-year municipal bond rate (3.93%) was applied to periods after June 30, 2051 to determine the Total OPEB Liability.